THE OFFICE SELF-GUIDED TOUR IN SCRANTON

 • Casual Friday – Season 5, Episode 26

-4. Cooper's Seafood House
+6. Cooper's Seafood House

-701 N Washington Ave, Scranton, PA
+701 North Washington Avenue, Scranton, PA

 Cooper's Seafood House, a favorite Dunder Mifflin hangout, is known for its seafood and offers a variety of The Office merchandise in its large gift shop.
 Established in 1948, this historic Scranton restaurant and Lackawanna County landmark has become a beloved dining destination, both in the show and in real life.
 Fans can "stuff their face with lobster, Michael Scott-style," then explore the gift shop filled with The Office-inspired souvenirs and Scranton memorabilia.